micromata/dave/Readme.md

 # dave - The simple WebDAV server

+## Sorry, this project is unmaintained 😢

+Thanks to all contributors for your incredible work!

+## Introduction

 _dave_ is a simple WebDAV server that provides the following features:

 - Single binary that runs under Windows, Linux and OSX.